On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Acknowledgements

 \section{Acknowledgements}

 I am grateful to Misha Bialy and Andrey Mironov for introducing me to polynomially integrable billiards, providing the fundamental first step (their works \cite{bm, bm2}) of the proof of the main results of the present paper and helpful discussions.
 Some important parts of the work were done during my visits to Sobolev Institute at Novosibirsk and to Tel Aviv University.
 I wish to thank Andrey Mironov and Misha Bialy for their invitations and hospitality and both institutions for their hospitality and support.
 I wish to thank Andrey Mironov for his hard work and patience of going through my proofs and helpful remarks.
-I with to thank Eugenii Shustin, to whom this work is much due, for helpful discussions.
-Some of the main arguments in the proof, namely, the curve invariant arguments in Section 5 are a modified version of Shustin's arguments from our paper \cite[section 3]{gs}.
+I with to thank Eugenii Shustin, to whom this work is very much due, for helpful discussions.
+Some of the main arguments in the proof, namely, the curve invariant arguments in Section 5 are a modified version of Shustin's arguments from our paper \cite[section 4]{gs}.
 I wish to thank Anatoly Fomenko and Elena Kudryavtseva for helpful discussions and for convincing me to extend the results to piecewise smooth case.
-I wish to thank Sergei Bolotin, Sergei Tabachnikov, Dmitry Treshchev and Alexander Veselov for helpful discussions.
+I wish to thank Sergei Bolotin, Vladimir Dragovi\'c, Etienne Ghys, Jean-Pierre Marco, Sergei Tabachnikov, Dmitry Treshchev and Alexander Veselov for helpful discussions.
+I wish to thank the referee for his hard work of going through the proofs and helpful remarks.